Raykosan/ComfyUI_RaykoStudio/README.md

 - **Color tools** — HEX input with validation + native color picker
 - **Multiline support** — textarea with line spacing and letter spacing controls
 - **Text alignment** — left / center / right with visual icons
 - **State isolation** — each effect can be enabled/disabled independently; disabling resets parameters to defaults

+❗It requires the installation of the pycairo library (just install the dependencies requirements.txt )
+The library is needed for high-quality text rendering and effects.

 ### 🔤 Installing Fonts